-In the area of Broker-Dealer and Agent (stock broker) registration, the Blue Sky laws are equally convoluted, with each state having different requirements.
-Fortunately, many states have abandoned use of their own particular forms and submissions, and permit the registration filings for broker-dealers and agents to be made through the National Association of Securities Dealer’s Central Registory Depository system (CRD), and utilize the examinations conducted by the NASD for testing purposes.
+In the area of Broker-Dealer and Agent (stockbroker) registration, the Blue Sky laws are equally convoluted, with each state having different requirements.
+Fortunately, many states have abandoned the use of their own particular forms and submissions, and permit the registration filings for broker-dealers and agents to be made through the National Association of Securities Dealer’s Central Registry Depository system (CRD), and utilize the examinations conducted by FINRA for testing purposes.

 However, even here, and despite the advent of the CRD (and now, Web CRD), many states insist on following their own particular regulatory procedures for registering both broker-dealer firms and their registered both broker-dealer firms and their registered employees have their own policies.
-For example, initial broker-dealer registrations may not be made through CRD in such states as California, Hawaii, Michigan, (others) certain states require certified or audited financials, which are not required by the NASD.
-Nearly every state requires a stock broker to take and pass the Series 63 exam, except Colorado, Florida, Louisiana, Maryland, Ohio and Vermont.pyright 2001 Mark J. Astarita. firstname.lastname@example.org
+For example, initial broker-dealer registrations may not be made through CRD in such states as California, Hawaii, Michigan, (and others) certain states require certified or audited financials, which are not required by FINRA.
+Nearly every state requires a stock broker to take and pass the Series 63 exam, except Colorado, the District of Columbia, Florida, Louisiana, Maryland, New Jersey, Ohio, and Vermont.ri

 The myriad of state regulations continues to plague the securities industry, causing untold delays and inadvertent violations by even the most careful brokerage firm.
 For registered representatives, even a simple matter like changing brokerage firms can result in a loss of business, for the transfer of the registration from one broker-dealer to the next can take days or weeks.